b4stet/py_fair/readme.md

 # py_facs (Forensic Automation and Cheat Sheets)

-Some wrappers and cheat sheets around common operations in a digital forensic analysis on a debian based GNU/Linux distribution.
+Some scripts and cheat sheets around digital forensic analysis on a debian based GNU/Linux distribution.

 Every command and subcommand have a helper.
 If installed with pip3: